Noncommutative analysis of Hermite expansions: Oscillation operator related to Hermite expansion

-In this section, we prove Theorem \ref{C3}.
-It suffices to consider the case $d=1$, since there is absolutely no change in the proof for the general case.
-Recall that for $d=1$, the operator $T_{t}^{\alpha}$ is defined by
+In the rest of this section, we prove Theorem \ref{C3} when $d=1$, since there is absolutely no change of the proof for the general case.
+For convenience, we set the operator $T_{t}^{1/2}=L_{t}$.
+In this case, the kernel $K_{t}(x,y)$ associated to $L_{t}$ is given by